saurabhhgupta/OpenTPU/README.md

 # OpenTPU
 ### Created by Saurabh Gupta & Brandon Pon

 OpenTPU is an open-source re-implementation of Google's Tensor Processing Unit (TPU) by the UC Santa Barbara ArchLab.
-This specific repository includes an add-on of convolution and max pooling.
+This specific repository includes an add-on of convolution, pooling, and programmable normalization.

 The TPU is Google's custom ASIC for accelerating the inference phase of neural network computations.